thomasantony/CarND-P04-Advanced-Lane-Lines/README.md

 The lane detection was primarily performed using two methods -- histogram method and masking method.
 The latter only works when we have some prior knowledge about the location of the lane lines.
 A sanity check based on the radius of curvature of the lanes is used to assess the results of lane detection.
 If two many frames fail the sanity check, the algorithm reverts to the histogram method until the lane is detected again.

 Both methods also use a sanity check which checks if the radius of curvature of the lanes have changed too much from the previous frame.
-If the sanity check fails, the frame is considered a "dropped frame" and the previously calculated lane curve is used.
+If the sanity check fails, the frame is considered to be a "dropped frame" and the previously calculated lane curve is used.
 If more than 16 dropped frames are consecutively encountered, the algorithm switches back to the histogram method.

 **(a) Histogram Method**